 Just around the corner is Raven Row, a not-for-profit gallery and exhibition space in Spitalfields.
-You can see its current group show, Play What’s Not There, until 22 June.
 Continuing north, a cluster of galleries around Shoreditch High Street station offers a great selection of contemporary art.
 The famous (infamous?)
 Boxpark, a stack of shipping containers turned into pop-up shops and eateries, runs regular art exhibitions along its central upstairs walkway.
-Take a look if you’re running early for one of the monthly taxidermy workshops (we’re not even kidding).

 Across the road, Hales Gallery’s intimate space on the ground floor of the Tea Building can be relied upon to show bold, cutting-edge work.
-Richard Galpin’s colourful installation, Elephant, is showing until the end of May, with new work from Rachael Champion in June and July.
 A little further up Shoreditch High Street, the ramshackle Howard Griffin Gallery can be found.
-Despite its blink-and-you-missed-it shopfront, the gallery is well worth seeking out — the recent retrospective of Berlin Wall graffiti artist Thierry Noir was both informative and a lot of fun.
-A new exhibition of work by minimalist Mexican artist Pablo Delgado runs until 8 June.
+Despite its blink-and-you-missed-it shopfront, the gallery is well worth seeking out.

 Despite its reputation for bleeding-edge trends, Shoreditch and Spitalfields aren’t all about the modern.
 Dennis Severs’ House offers visitors the chance to step back in time in beautifully-preserved surroundings.
 Part museum and part visitor attraction, the experience defies categorisation.
 Visits are typically conducted in silence; leave your cynicism at the door.
 Even more mysterious, if only because it so rarely open its doors, is the Museum of Immigration and Diversity at 19 Princelet Street.
 This early 18th century townhouse was first home to Huguenot silk weavers, then Irish immigrants, then East European Jews — making it a fitting place to tell the story of immigration to London.
-It will be open for just two days in June — check the website for more details.
+It has rare open days — check the website for more details.